iRobot just released three brand new robot vacuums to their lineup. It’s the Roomba i7+ vs. i7 vs. e5.

 For more information on the Roomba i7 robot vacuum, check it out at here.

 If you’re looking for a robot vacuum with an excellent value and don’t mind giving up a few bells-and-whistles, the Roomba e5 is a great choice.
-The e5 doesn’t have quite the same raw cleaning power and convenience, but it’s also about half the price of the i7+.
+The e5 offers a cleaning performance on par with the i7 and i7+, but is about half of the price.

 For more information on the Roomba e5 robot vacuum, check it out at here.